jlangch/venice/doc/readme/macros.md

 The _form_ is evaluated eagerly in both cases whether the test predicate is _true_ or _false_, because Venice evaluates expression before passing them as arguments to functions.
-The returned valued is in both cases correct.
+Nevertheless the returned valued is in both cases correct.

 **when implemented as a macro:**